Lockheed L-188 Electra: Civilian operations

 In the South Pacific, Tasman Empire Airways Limited (TEAL) and its successor Air New Zealand flew the Electra on trans-Tasman flights.
 In Australia Trans Australia Airlines (TAA) and Ansett each operated three Electras on trunk routes between the Australian mainland state capital cities, and later to Port Moresby, from 1959 until 1971.
 Ansett had its three Electras converted to freighters in 1970–71 and continued to fly them until 1984.
 Qantas also operated four Electras on its routes to Hong Kong and Japan, to New Caledonia, and to New Guinea (until the New Guinea route was handed to Ansett and TAA); then later across the Indian Ocean to South Africa, and across the Tasman in competition with TEAL after that airline became 100% New Zealand-owned.
 The divestiture of TEAL's 50%-Australian shareholding was itself prompted by the Electra order, as TEAL wanted jet aircraft, but was forced by the Australian government to order Electras in order to standardise with Qantas.
 Three Qantas Electras were retired in the mid-1960s and the fourth in 1971.

 Some Electras were sold to South American airlines, where the Electra had highly successful operations, such as those of Lloyd Aéreo Boliviano and Líneas Aéreas Paraguayas; in both cases, the Electra ensured the airlines' international operations before they started using jets.
-Most notably, Brazilian flag carrier airline Varig operated flawlessly a fleet of 14 Electras on the extremely busy Rio de Janeiro-São Paulo shuttle service (the so-called Ponte Aérea - or "Air Bridge" in Portuguese) for 30 years, completing over half a million flights on the route before the type was replaced by Boeing 737-300 and Fokker 100 jets in 1992.
+Most notably, Brazilian flag carrier airline Varig operated flawlessly a fleet of 14 Electras on the extremely busy Rio de Janeiro-São Paulo shuttle service (the so-called Ponte Aérea – or "Air Bridge" in Portuguese) for 30 years, completing over half a million flights on the route before the type was replaced by Boeing 737-300 and Fokker 100 jets in 1992.
 The Electra became so iconic on that route that its retirement caused a commotion in Brazil, with extensive press coverage and many special tributes.

-During the mid-1970s, several secondhand Electras were bought by travel clubs, including Adventurers and Shillelaghs.
+During the mid-1970s, several secondhand Electras were bought by air travel clubs, including Nomads, Adventurers and Shillelaghs.
 Others were retired from passenger service into air-cargo use, 40 being modified by a subsidiary of Lockheed from 1968 with one or two large doors in the left side of the fuselage and a reinforced cabin floor.
-Air California and Pacific Southwest Airlines (PSA) were still operating Electras for scheduled passenger service during the late 1970s primarily into the Lake Tahoe Airport located in the Sierra Nevada mountains of California, as this airfield had banned scheduled jet aircraft flights at the time.
+A major user of cargo Electras in 1970s and 1980s were civilian contractors for the Logair (United States Air Force) and Quicktrans (United States Navy) domestic military cargo networks.
+Such contractors included Universal Airlines, Overseas National Airways, Saturn Airways, Trans International Airlines and Zantop International Airlines.
+A perhaps less expected contractor was Hawaiian Airlines, which operated cargo Electras for Logair in the late 1970s.

+In California, Holiday Airlines operated Electras from the late 1960s through the early 1970s into Lake Tahoe Airport, which did not permit the use of jets at the time.
+On the collapse of Holiday in 1974, its service was backfilled by Air California and Pacific Southwest Airlines, both of which re-acquired Electras to serve Lake Tahoe.